Seizure and sale of tangible personal property

 If this priority entry is unsuccessful, then you can initiate a sales attachment.

-To enter a foreclosure, you must have a enforceable title which proves that your claim is liquid (i.e. valued in money) and due (the payment date has passed).
-And you must appoint a commissioner of justice to deliver a command to pay to your debtor.
+To initiate foreclosure, you must have a enforceable title which proves that your claim is liquid (i.e. valued in money) and due (the payment date has passed).
+And you have to load a Commissioner of Justice of signify one command to pay to your debtor.

-The order for payment mentions in particular your enforceable title and the amount of the sums claimed (debt, fees and interest due).
+The order for payment includes your enforceable title and the amount of the sums claimed (debt, fees due and interest due).

-If the debtor does not pay these sums within 8 days after the service of the order to pay, the Commissioner of Justice may seize them.
+If the debtor does not pay these sums within 8 days after the service of the order to pay, the Commissioner of Justice can do the foreclosure.

 Warning

-if the debtor's property is stored in the home of another person, the foreclosure must be authorized by the enforcement judge.
+Where the debtor's property is stored in the home of another person, the foreclosure may take place only if the enforcement judge authorized the foreclosure at the home of that other person.

 Debt exceeding 535 € (excluding fees and interest on late payment)

-To enter a foreclosure, you must have a enforceable title which proves that your claim is liquid (i.e. valued in money) and due (the payment date has passed).
-And you must appoint a commissioner of justice (formerly bailiff and judicial auctioneer) to signify one command to pay to your debtor.
+To initiate foreclosure, you must have a enforceable title which proves that your claim is liquid (i.e. valued in money) and due (the payment date has passed).
+And you have to load a Commissioner of Justice of signify one command to pay to your debtor.

-The order for payment mentions in particular your enforceable title and the amount of the sums claimed (debt, fees and interest due).
+The order for payment includes your enforceable title and the amount of the sums claimed (debt, fees due and interest due).

-If the debtor does not pay these sums within 8 days after the service of the order to pay, the Commissioner of Justice may seize them.
+If the debtor does not pay these sums within 8 days after the service of the order to pay, the Commissioner of Justice can do the foreclosure.

 Warning

-if the debtor's property is stored in the home of another person, the foreclosure must be authorized by the enforcement judge.
+Where the debtor's property is stored in the home of another person, the foreclosure may take place only if the enforcement judge authorized the foreclosure at the home of that other person.

-Tangible personal property (e.g. object, furniture) belonging to the debtor.
+Tangible personal property (e.g. certain furniture of the dwelling, collector's item, jet-ski, master painting, vintage) belonging to the debtor.

 Reminder

-only if the debtor does not pay the sums claimed within 8 days of the service of the order to pay, can the commissioner of justice seize.
+Only if the debtor does not pay the sums claimed within 8 days of service of the command to pay that the Commissioner of Justice may make the seizure.

 The Commissioner of Justice goes to the debtor's house.